Exsolid/UnityToolbox/Documentation/pages/GeneralSetup.md

 @mainpage Getting Started

-If you are looking for an overview and tutorials of features head over to @ref Tutorials.
-Here the basic setup will be explained.
+If you are looking for an overview and tutorials of features head over to @ref Tutorials.\n The actual source code can be found on the [Github-Page](https://github.com/Exsolid/UnityToolbox).\n Here the basic setup will be explained.

 @section GeneralSetupGitDefaultSetup Default Git Setup